 We also wonder how the suppression mechanism in PHA relates to the vast array of forgetting in the laboratory and in the world?
 Whereas some forgetting is seen as strategic, effortful and conscious (say, suppression), other forgetting is seen as automatic, effortless and unconscious (say, repression).
 Having mapped the common features of PHA and functional amnesia, we now need to explore and compare in greater detail their common processes (such as strategy use, motivation, level of awareness).

-Some therapists use hypnotherapy to recover repressed memories they believe are linked to the person's mental disorder.
-However, it also poses a risk of creating false memories—usually as a result of unintended suggestions by the therapist.
-For this reason, using hypnotherapy for certain mental disorders, such as dissociative disorders, remains controversial.
+Some therapists use hypnosis to recover possibly repressed memories they believe are linked to the person's mental disorder.
+However, the quality and reliability of information recalled by the patient under hypnosis is not always reliable.
+Additionally, hypnosis can pose a risk of creating false memories -- usually as a result of unintended suggestions or the asking of leading questions by the therapist.
+For these reasons, hypnosis is no longer considered a common or mainstream part of most forms of psychotherapy.
+Also, the use of hypnosis for certain mental disorders in which patients may be highly susceptible to suggestion, such as dissociative disorders, remains especially controversial.